-The Studio Business (the "Company," "Studio," "we," "us," or "our") is substantially reflective of Lions Gate Entertainment Corp's ("Lionsgate" or "Parent") Motion Picture and Television Production segments together with a substantial portion of Lionsgate's corporate general and administrative costs.
-Studio's world-class motion picture and television studio operations bring a unique and varied portfolio of entertainment to consumers around the world.
+Lionsgate Studios Corp. (the "Company," "Lionsgate Studios," "we," "us," or "our") is a subsidiary of Lions Gate Entertainment Corp. ("Lionsgate" or "Parent") which encompasses the motion picture and television studio operations (collectively referred to as the "Studio Business") of Lionsgate.

+The Studio Business consists of the Motion Picture and Television Production reportable segments, together with substantially all of Lionsgate's corporate general and administrative costs.
 The Motion Picture segment consists of the development and production of feature films, acquisition of North American and worldwide distribution rights, North American theatrical, home entertainment and television distribution of feature films produced and acquired, and worldwide licensing of distribution rights to feature films produced and acquired.
 The Television Production segment consists of the development, production and worldwide distribution of television productions including television series, television movies and mini-series, and non-fiction programming.
 The Motion Picture segment includes the licensing of motion pictures and the Television Production segment includes the licensing of Starz original productions to the STARZ-branded premium global subscription platforms (the "Starz Business").
 The Television Production segment also includes the ancillary market distribution of Starz original productions and licensed product.
 Additionally, the Television Production segment includes the results of operations of 3 Arts Entertainment, a talent management company.